 Receiving a DUI charge in Pennsylvania may seem to place you at automatic guilt.
 Because of this, you may be accepting your fate.
 However, you are not without options.
 If you or a loved one were recently received a DUI charge, you should consult with an experienced DUI attorney to discuss your options and formulate a plan to move forward.
-Attorneys at Stewart, Murray, and Associates (SMA) Law Group approach DUI charges with the experience, tenacity, and understanding you need.
+Attorneys at SMT Legal approach DUI charges with the experience, tenacity, and understanding you need.

 Pennsylvania DUI Charges